Vegetarian Month

 • There are more vegetarians in India than anywhere else in the world.

-• It’s been estimated that 70% of the world’s vegetarians live in India.
+• It’s estimated that 70% of the world’s vegetarians live in India.

 Observing Vegetarian Month

-And for everyone who has been thinking about changing to a vegetarian diet but hasn’t made the plunge yet, this is the perfect month for people to try it out for the first month.
+And for everyone who has been thinking about switching to a vegetarian diet but hasn’t taken the plunge yet, this is the perfect month for people to try it out for the first time.

 When is it?